reynoldspravindev/databricks-genie-migration-tool/README.md

 ## Migration Workflow

-1. **Fetch Source**: Retrieves the complete Genie space configuration from the source workspace using the Genie API with `include_serialized_space=true` parameter
+1. **Fetch Source**: Retrieves the complete Genie space configuration from the source workspace using the Genie API with `include_serialized_space=true` parameter.
+This includes all space components: instructions, sample questions, table identifiers, data source configuration, benchmarks, and quality metrics.
 2. **Prepare Configuration**: Extracts title, description, and warehouse ID, applying any overrides specified in the configuration
-3. **Deploy**: Creates a new Genie space in the target workspace (or updates an existing one) with the serialized configuration
+3. **Deploy**: Creates a new Genie space in the target workspace (or updates an existing one) with the serialized configuration. **Note**: The complete source configuration is applied to the target, overwriting any existing configuration if updating an existing space.

 ## Actions